Spend a day inside the design studios you wish you worked for

 School is supporting that objective with a series of live streams called Public Works, which takes viewers beyond the reception desk for a day as a fly on the wall in some of the most creative offices around, ranging from museums, to ad agencies, to small studios like its own.
 According to Herzog, the live stream series will run on a monthly basis, with another episode before the holidays, resuming in the new year.
 The first episode, at architecture firm Food, launches today.
 Follow along during morning pinup sessions, project reviews, and sections led by studio director Dong-Ping Wong, who will share models from past projects.
 (Herzog qualified via email: “The hope is to keep it interesting.* *It’s an experiment.”)

-You can watch it all go down live from 10am-6pm EST. If you can’t make the livestream, not to worry, the episode will be available on the site after it goes through post-production.
+You can watch it all go down live from 10 a.m.-6 p.m.
+EST. If you can’t make the live stream, not to worry, the episode will be available on the site after it goes through postproduction.

 So why would a studio that’s under a year old take on a project that some might more closely attribute to a production company?